arthurdpcm/LeetCode-Solutions/README.md

-# pySolutions
+# LeetCode Solutions
-Repository for problem solutions in Python
+Here you can find solutions for LeetCode problems.